SANDR KAMMANN, Founding Director

 Attending the Earth Summit in Brazil for the Omame International Arts Project for the Environment, Sandra performed at Rolling Thunder at The National Theatre(Brasilia) with the acclaimed Maida Withers’ Dance Construction Company, living and rehearsing with local artists and teaching in the community.www.maidadance.com/maidawithers.html After the dance tour, she travelled into the Brazilian rainforest, living on the Amazon River & Rio Negro.
 Sandra travelled into thePeruvian jungle and highlands in August 2013, journeying to many ancient sites and participating in sacred ceremony with chacaruna Jorge Luis Delgado.
 Sandra led her Sacred Dance Company to Costa Rica in 2007, offering performances and events in the Nosara community.
 Participating in a team-building project for educators on the northwest coast of Wales, Sandra learned collaborative skills, sea kayaking and rappelling.

-As an educator, Sandra offers Performing Arts Residencies through The John F. Kennedy Center Community Partnership Initiatives Program (DC), and is on the faculty of Brooksfield School (VA).
+As an educator, Sandra offers Performing Arts Residencies through The John F. Kennedy Center Community Partnership Initiatives Program (DC).
 She taught acting and improvisation for The Studio Theatre Acting Conservatory (DC) for over twenty years, receiving an Outstanding Teacher award and training new faculty members.
-She continues to train performing artists in her home studio.
+She continues to train performing artists in her studio.
 Sandra was founding director of Fertile Ground Youth Contemporary Dance & Choreography Training Program, which for 30 years trained young artists as contemporary dancers, improvisers, collaborators and creators of original choreographic works.
 The program included sponsorship of guest residencies with Coyaba West African Dance/Theatre, Contemporary Ballet choreographers, and Improvisation artists, and received support from the Arlington County Arts Commission to produce full evening concerts at Gunston Theatre I and Thomas Jefferson Theatre (Arlington, VA).
 Sandra is continually developing Anthropology Express!, a series of educational residencies in which students experientially explore and integrate knowledge of other cultures through the lens of the arts, culminating in original theatrical productions and art exhibits.
-This dynamic curriculum is currently offered for Community Partnership Programs through The Kennedy Center, Brooksfield School, and for Peace Camp Retreats.
-Culture areas currently include Tibet, Native North American Nations, Ancient Greece & Minoan Crete, Australian Aboriginal and Andean/Incan.
+This dynamic curriculum is offered for Community Partnership Programs through The Kennedy Center, What a Wonderful World! programs, and for Peace Camp Retreats.
+Culture areas currently include Tibet, Native North American Nations, Celtic traditions, Ancient Greece & Minoan Crete, Australian Aboriginal and Andean/Incan.